vinicius77/mern_shopping_fundamentals/README.md

 ### PART 2 (REACT REDUX AUTHENTICATION STATE)'
 * Corrected a warning in the store.js file.
 * Created the action's type
-* Created the reducers
+* Created the auth and error reducers
-* Created the actions
+* Created the auth and error actions
+* Refactored some code